MaaroofMansoor/QSQL/README.md

 ```

 These SQL code challenges cover a range of tasks, from creating dummy variables to analyzing rental data, calculating revenue, and summarizing actor counts in films.
 Each challenge is accompanied by its SQL solution and a brief description of the objective.
+The challenge is part of cantek academy data analtics training course